view all blogs

 The day-to-night concept isn't new.
 But most attempts at it feel exactly like that: an attempt.
 A café that grudgingly puts out a cocktail menu at 5pm, or a bar that offers mediocre coffee to justify opening early.
 The transitions feel awkward because the two halves were never really designed to belong together.

 At Fable, the concept was built the other way around.
-Rather than starting with one identity and bolting on another, the whole space was designed with the full arc of the day in mind, from the first commuter through the door to the last table of the evening.
+Rather than starting with one identity and bolting on another, the whole space was designed with the full arc of the day in mind.
+From the first flat white of the morning to the last glass of wine in the evening.

 Why the day-to-night idea made sense for Kew